 Contact: donglanden@gmail.com / 302 528 2159

-Don Glanden is a full professor at University of the Arts, where for over twenty years he has served as Director of Graduate Jazz Studies and Piano Department Chair.
-Prior to joining the faculty at UArts in 1996, he was a full-time faculty member at Temple University.
+Don Glanden is a widely respected Philadelphia-based pianist, composer, and educator with over thirty-five years of university teaching experience.
+He joined the faculty at University of the Arts in 1996 and served there as Director of Graduate Jazz Studies and Piano Department Chair until 2024.
+Prior to joining the faculty at UArts he was a full-time faculty member at Temple University.
 Numerous universities–including Rowan University, Lincoln University, New England Conservatory, University of California at Los Angeles, Thelonious Monk Institute, and the Lamont School of Music at Denver University–have hosted his masterclasses, lectures and workshops in the areas of performance, composition, improvisation, and jazz history.
 He has had numerous educational articles published in such jazz magazines as DOWNBEAT, Jazz Improv, and All About Jazz.

-Don’s success as an educator includes countless former students currently touring with celebrated jazz groups, writing for music publications and teaching at major universities in countries around the world, including Germany, Australia, Russia, South Korea, China, Japan, Latvia, Ukraine, Greece, and throughout the United States.
+Don’s success as an educator includes countless former students currently touring with celebrated jazz groups, winning Grammy awards, producing and performing for major artists, and writing for music publications.
+As educators they are a significant presence at major universities around the world, where they have served as faculty members, program directors, and deans.

 Recommendations